tsuyoshi-matsuura/courseraDataScienceCourse3/CodeBook.md

 #### End content 'features_info.txt'

 ### Data cleaning process
-The objective of the project is to create a tidy dataset for a subset of the source data.
-The following criteria were used to define a tidy dataset, viz.
+The objective of the project is to create a tidy data set for a subset of the source data.
+The following criteria were used to define a tidy data set, viz.
 1. Each variable forms a column
 2. Each observation forms a row
 3. Each type of observational unit forms a table

 The source data already fulfil these criteria to a large extent, as each variable forms a column and each observation forms a row in the X_train.txt and X_test.txt data files.
-However, to make the datasets complete the data in X_train and X_test need to be combined with the activity and subject datasets in y_train/test and subject_train/test data.
+However, to make the data sets complete the data in X_train and X_test need to be combined with the activity and subject data sets in y_train/test and subject_train/test data.
-Moreover, in this project we would like to restrict the data to the mean and standard deviation for each measurement which requires reduction of the dataset.
+Moreover, in this project we would like to restrict the data to the mean and standard deviation for each measurement which requires reduction of the data set.

-To arrive at the desired reduced, tidy dataset the following actions were performed:
+To arrive at the desired reduced, tidy data set the following actions were performed:
   1) Merge the training and the test sets to create one data set.
   2) Extract only the measurements on the mean and standard deviation for each measurement.
   3) Use descriptive activity names to name the activities in the data set
   4) Appropriately label the data set with descriptive variable names.
+Actions 1 - 4 result in an intermediate tidy data set.
+The final tidy data set is obtained by averaging each variable in the the intermediate data set for each activity and subject.

 To execute the above the following choices were made:
 1. The descriptive variable names were taken from the 'features.txt' file which tabulates